Vanavarayan Vallavarayan: Soundtrack

 The film's soundtrack is composed by Yuvan Shankar Raja, who had also scored the music for Rajmohan's previous film Kunguma Poovum Konjum Puravum.
 The album features six tracks and is released on 5 May 2014 at Sathyam Cinemas, Chennai.

 Critical reception

 The film received mixed to positive response.
 Behindwoods wrote "VV's recipe is clearly targeted at the rural masses and the cocktail of comedy, familial tiffs and sentiments ought to work with this target group.
 The male leads, Kreshna and Ma Ka Pa Anand are energetic and perform without inhibitions, with the latter's famed timing at comedy coming in handy on quite a few instances."
-Times of India wrote "This is a slightly outdated plot but could still work as a lighthearted entertainer.
+The Times of India wrote "This is a slightly outdated plot but could still work as a lighthearted entertainer.
 However, the problem is that director Rajamohan has difficulty in maintaining the right tone.
 The film often veers between juvenile humour and an anything-goes approach to heavy-duty melodrama that it becomes jarring after a point."

-Box office

-The film opened to 65% - 70% occupancy on first day.
-The film collected 4.9 crore in its first day due to the competition from Sigaram Thodu which did very well across the center.
-The film witnessed low on second day, it collected 3.6 crore at the box office.
-On third day it got better collection compared to opening and second day, it collected 5.6 crore at the box office.
-The film minted 12.45 crore at the box office which is very well for Krishna Kulasekaran film.